Sheemzy/mini-minipic/doc/python_tools.md

 ## Installation

-Install the python tools with:
+Install the Python tools with:

 ```sh
 pip install --user .